StockwatchDev/stockwatch/README.rst

 Importing files downloaded from De Giro
 =======================================

 #.
-Create a folder that will be used to store files downloaded from De GIROand nothing
+Create a folder that will be used to store files downloaded from De GIRO and nothing
    else.
 We will refer to this as our STOCKWATCH_DIR hereafter
 #.
 Create two subfolders in STOCKWATCH_DIR: Portfolio and Account